 - the RSRP Measurement Report List IE, if the sixth bit, "RSRP Measurement Report Periodic" of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1;

-- the CSI Report IE, if the seventh bit, "CSI Report Periodic" of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1.
+- the CSI Report IE, if the seventh bit, "CSI Report Periodic" of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1;

+- the Radio Resource Status IE within the NR Neithbour Cell Measurement Result IE, if the eighth bit, "Neighbour Cell Load Periodic" of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1.

+NOTE: In order to avoid duplication, the eNB2 may include only one copy of NR Neithbour Cell Measurement Result Item per RESOURCE STATUS UPDATE messages per NR neighbour cell, even if this NR cell neighbours to multiple E-UTRA cell served by eNB2.
+The eNB1 should deduce which NR cell is capable of performing EN-DC with the corresponding served E-UTRA cell by using the NR Neighbour Information IE received during the X2 Setup procedure or the eNB Configuration Update procedure.

 If the Reporting Periodicity IE is included in the RESOURCE STATUS REQUEST message, eNB2 shall use its value as the time interval between two subsequent RESOURCE STATUS UPDATE messages that include the Radio Resource Status IE, S1 TNL Load Indicator IE, Hardware Load Indicator IE, Composite Available Capacity Group IE, or ABS Status IE.

 If the Reporting Periodicity of RSRP Measurement Report IE is included in the RESOURCE STATUS REQUEST message, eNB2 shall use its value as the minimum time interval between two subsequent RESOURCE STATUS UPDATE messages that include the RSRP Measurement Report List IE.